Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

-# FEW 2.2 - Advanced CSS - Designing on a grid
+# FEW 2.2 - Advanced CSS - Layout

 CSS Grid is amazing.
 It needs no abstraction!
 Flexbox is also amazing and needs no abstractions.
 This lesson will take a look at both of these and how they can be used in your CSS framework.